rolemadelen/euisblue.github.io/_posts/linux/disable-keyboard/2019-6-29-en-linux-disable-keyboard.md

 <div class="divider"></div>
 ## Disabling Laptop Keyboard <a id="disable"></a>
-We can use `xinput` command to configure devices in linux.
+We can use `xinput` command to configure devices in Linux.
 Execute `xinput --list` command to list connected devices.

 ```bash